AdityaPujara23/CoronavirusDashboard/Coronavirus Dashboard/README.md

-This file contains the data sets used by the application.
+This folder contains the data sets used by the application.
 It is nescessary to download this folder as well.
 These are base files that are updated whenever the program is run.